mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 ## Prerequisites

--   You already provisioned a Konvoy cluster using at least `v1.7.0`.
+-   You already provisioned a DKP cluster using at least `v2.1.1`.

 ## Overview
 By default, the MySQL cluster is based on Percona XtraDB, and consists of 3 database nodes and 2 proxy nodes.
 The database nodes run MySQL daemons and store the data, and the proxy nodes run HAProxy and expose the database to the clients via a Kubernetes Service.